MrChristopherHu/profile/index.md

 Questions?
 Want to connect?
 Email me at <b>[ch7dm@virginia.edu](mailto:ch7dm@virginia.edu)</b>!

-- **Research & Teaching Synopsis:** My work is grounded in the social-cultural-philosophical-and-historical foundations of schooling and education with an emphasis in <i>sociology</i>.
+- **Research & Teaching Synopsis:** My work is grounded in the social-cultural-philosophical-and-historical foundations of schooling and education with a focus on <i>sociology</i>.
+At the core of my research is an enduring theoretical interest in understanding <i>how</i> and <i>why</i> education and the social structure of <i>race</i> are intricately intertwined.
+In particular, I study Asian immigrant and Asian American communities, their perspectives on education, and their racialization within educational contexts.
+The key theoretical constructs throughout my work include racialization, power, politics, and equity.
+I engage these questions through ethnographic, qualitative, and discourse analytic methods.

 ## Current Projects